Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/traffic.md

 Issues with the traffic allocations can come from many sources; here are some common ones we have seen:

 - There is an issue with the logging assignments (note this could be introduced through latency)
-- Traffic allocations are updated in the middle of an experiments; in general avoid changing the traffic allocations during an experiment
+- Traffic allocations are updated in the middle of an experiments; in general, try to avoid changing the traffic allocations during an experiment
+- Assignments for one variant (e.g. the control cell) started before assignments to other variants